mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 as *mining*. *Proof of work*, as the name implies, is a way for one computer to prove to another computer that it has completed a certain amount of work.
 Lets call the computer doing the work the *miner*, and the other computer the *examiner*.
-The examiner sets the test for the miner to pass by giving it 3 things:
+The examiner sets a test for the miner to pass by giving it 3 things:

 - part of a pre-image
 - a hash value that must be matched (called the target)
 - the difficulty level of the test

-The test works like this: the miner takes the pre-image it has been given and appends a bunch of random charaters (called a nonce) to the end of it.
+The test works like this: the miner takes the pre-image it has been given and appends a bunch of random data (called a nonce) to the end of it.
 It then hashes the whole thing and checks if it matches the target given by the examiner.
 However, it does not need to match the entire hash (that would take millions of years), but rather it just needs to match part of the hash - as specified by the difficulty level.